jjzcru/djinn-doc/docs/resource-model.md

 ## Plugins

-Resource model that describe the information of the plugin once it's installed
+Resource model that describe the information of the plugin once it's installed.

 | Properties    | Description                                                             |
 | ------------- | ----------------------------------------------------------------------- |